How to Get Sharper Footage With the DJI X5 Professional Camera

-It is said that f5.6 is the best all round aperture for photography as it gives fairly good depth of field for lenses in the wide to short telephoto range and when used on wide angle lenses, you get great depth of field and high quality sharpness.
+It is said that f5.6 is the best all round aperture for photography.
+It gives fairly good depth of field for lenses in the wide to short telephoto range and when used on wide angle lenses, you get great depth of field and high quality sharpness.

 I guess it is the same for video.

-Therefore, to get close to the equivalent of f5.6 on the Olympus Zuiko 12mm lens, I set the aperture to either f2.8 or f3.2 and the results were night and day compared to the video above.
+Therefore, to get close to the equivalent of f5.6 on the Olympus Zuiko 12mm lens, I set the aperture to either f2.8 or f3.2.
+The results were night and day compared to the video above.

 Start to set smaller apertures on the DJI X5 professional and you will more than likely start to get "mushier", less sharp footage.